Ethics and Conduct

 - Biotech food labeling rules;

 - U.S. Department of Agriculture proposed rules and regulations; and

 - A balanced approach regarding subsidies, tariffs and mandates for biofuels.

 Hormel Foods does not currently use corporate funds to make direct contributions to candidates, political parties, Political Action Committees (PACs), super PACs, political committees, 527 groups, ballot question committees, 501(c)(4) organizations, or to pay for independent expenditures.

 Jim Snee serves as chairman of our board.
 The board has adopted the Hormel Foods Corporate Governance Guidelines, which outline key corporate governance principles.
 The board has established three committees – Audit, Compensation and Governance.
-Additional information about our board structure can be found in the 2018 Proxy Statement.
+Additional information about our board structure can be found in our 2021 Proxy Statement.